My name is Ricardo, and I am from Portugal. In 2007, I broke both wrists after falling from a building. This is my story.

-The reason I wrote this article is that I broke both my wrists in a terrible accident in 2007 and found very little information online about injuries like mine.
-I decided to write about what happened to me, in order to help other people in my situation.
+I wrote this article because I broke both my wrists in a terrible accident in 2007 and found very little information online about injuries like mine.
+I decided to write about what happened to me to help others in my situation.
 I hope you find this useful.

 Below you'll be able to read more about my story, but first, some information on the healing time of wrist fractures.